How To Create Effective Lead Generation Quizzes (+Examples)

 - Be Human: speak to your audience as though they’re sitting opposite you.
 Don’t bog your questions down with jargon.
 Don’t overcomplicate them.
 Keep your questions simple, speak like a human being, and engage them on an informal level.

 - Keep it Entertaining: your questions should always be either fun or challenging.
 A challenging question is good, as it builds on their competitive nature (and helps keep them focused).
 As soon as it becomes too easy, too boring, or too redundant, you’ve lost them.

 - Use Images: one way to keep it fun and entertaining is to use images, gifs, and memes.
 Break up your text wherever possible.
 Make the entire journey a seamless one.

-- Keep it Simple (and short): your audience doesn’t have time to answer 25+ questions.
-That may help you but does it help them?
-You have to make it about them!
+- Keep it Simple: your audience doesn’t have time to answer 25+ questions.
 Aim for 6 to 8 questions, as this will only take them 2 to 3 minutes to complete.
 Keep your questions short and quick.
 Keep the whole process a speedy one.

-- Make it About THEM: you have to focus your lead quizzes on THEM.
+- Make it About Them: you have to focus your lead quizzes on them.
 Ensure it’s relevant and valuable, and align it to their needs, main problem, and the solution they need most.
-Every question you ask should focus on…THEM!

 - What do they need?

 - Why would they take time out of their busy day to take your quiz?